seul-lobo/project_001/README.md

 Open the project folder in vsCode then open terminal, type and enter;
 1. cd mern-dashboard-server .... change directory
 2. npm run start ... start server on locathost:8000 Port
+3. cd mern-dashboard-client .... change directory
-3. npm run dev   ... start the development server then compile the webpackage On "Compiled Successfully!"
+4. npm run dev   ... start the development server then compile the webpackage On "Compiled Successfully!"
 You will be able to view the front-end that is mern-dashboard-client in the browser.